holochain/holochain-serialization/crates/holochain_serialized_bytes/README.md

 There is an escape hatch for directly importing `u8` bytes into `SerializedBytes`.

-The above issues have already burned hundreds of development hours, with 105 uses of `from_json()` across 48 files, so please avoid it!
+The above issues have already burned hundreds of development hours, with 105 outstanding uses of `from_json()` across 48 files, so please avoid it!

 To move bytes into `SerializedBytes` use the `UnsafeBytes` struct.